NOCA Student / Instructor Handbook

 - Observers may NOT interact with students in a class in ANY way, except under the following circumstances:

-- The instructor has specifically given permission for a given specific circumstance, such as a designated time for photos at the end of class.
+- The instructor has specifically given permission for a given circumstance, such as a designated time for photos at the end of class.

 - A student has a serious physical injury, medical emergency, or mental health crisis, and the observer is rendering aid.